nss-day-cohort-13/language-analyzer-baby-got-back-end/README.md

 ### Basic functionality of each Module:
 **Tokenizer** contains methods that are called as needed to parse the original message.

-**Behavior Predictor** determines what behaviors are present in the message, prints a report and pass those behaviors in a list to the Sentiemetn Module.
+**Behavior Predictor** determines what behaviors are present in the message, prints a report and pass those behaviors in a list to the Sentiment Module.

 **Sentiment Analysis** shows what percentage positive, negative or neutral the statement is.
 The inherited behaviors have a slight factor on the overall sentiment.